bbottema/simple-java-mail/API_DOCUMENTATION_IMPROVEMENT_PLAN/03-behavior-and-operations/19-base64-terminology.md

 ## Acceptance criteria

-- [ ] “Obfuscation” is removed from the content-encoding section.
+- [x] “Obfuscation” is removed from the content-encoding section.
-- [ ] The explanation focuses on transport characteristics.
+- [x] The explanation focuses on transport characteristics.
-- [ ] No encoding is presented as a security mechanism.
+- [x] No encoding is presented as a security mechanism.

 ## Evidence

-- Documentation: `simplejavamail.org/src/pages/features.hbs:554-560`
+- Documentation: `simplejavamail.org/src/pages/features.hbs:565-568`